 - FRIDAYS: Baby Time, Ages Birth-12 month This lapsit program includes songs, books, and movements for babies and their caregivers.
 See the events calendar for upcoming dates & times.

-- 1000 Books Before Kindergarten, For any child from birth until Kindergarten Visit the library to register for this free, self-paced program that will help your child prepare for school success!
+- Rockstar Readers, For any child from birth until Kindergarten Visit the library to register for this free, self-paced program that will help your child prepare for school success!
 For every 100 books read, your child will receive a free book.
 If your child completes all 1000 books before entering Kindergarten, he or she will also receive a certificate of completion.
 Remember, you don’t have to read 1000 different titles, it’s just 1000 reads.
 It takes less time than you think: If you read one book a night for three years, you will have read 1095 books.
 If you read two books a day, you will reach over 1000 in less than two years!
 Storytime books count too!

 Parents and caregivers are encouraged to visit these websites to learn more about early literacy and get ideas on how to integrate early literacy practices into their daily lives.